Shubhd33p/Credit-Card-Fraud-Detection/README.md

 * Presented results in business terms, translating statistical outputs into actionable insights for decision-making scenarios.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
-"""Project Report: Credit Classification using Logistic Regression"""
+**Project Report: Credit Classification using Logistic Regression**
 1. Objective

 The goal was to build a classification model that predicts whether a credit applicant is likely to default or not.
 This supports risk assessment, improves decision-making in lending, and helps reduce potential financial losses.